AndrewJBateman/ionic-ngx-pipes/README.md

 ## :books: General info

-* "The [ngx pipes](https://www.npmjs.com/package/ngx-pipes) can be used to modify strings, arrays, objects and use math and boolean operations.
+* The [ngx pipes](https://www.npmjs.com/package/ngx-pipes) can be used to modify strings, arrays, objects and use math and boolean operations.
 * Also has a 'time ago' pipe but check if it only works with moment.js or if a lighter package like day.js can be used.
 It has only 1 dependancy.
 You only import the pipes you use, not a whole library.

 ## :camera: Screenshots